OSGeo/PROJ/docs/source/apps/projinfo.rst

     Specify how the area of use of coordinate operations found in the database are compared to the area of use specified explicitly with :option:`--area` or :option:`--bbox`, or derived implicitly from the area of use of the source and target CRS.
-    By default, projinfo will only keep coordinate operations whose are of use is strictly within the area of interest (``contains`` strategy).
+    By default, :program:`projinfo` will only keep coordinate operations whose are of use is strictly within the area of interest (``contains`` strategy).
     If using the ``intersects`` strategy, the spatial test is relaxed, and any coordinate operation whose area of use at least partly intersects the